romaincapelle/OverVue/docs/vuejs-router.md

 ### Active router-link

-The active link will automatically be binded to two css `class="router-link-active"`.
+The active link will automatically be bound to two css `class="router-link-active"`.

 ##### Input